RoxanaST25/UX220Assignment1/article_2.md

 ## Family
-- I would like to spend more time with my family
+- I would like to spend more time with my family and travel together

 ![Family](Family.jpg)